karlssberg/Motiv/README.md

 Motiv is a .NET library that supercharges the experience of working with boolean logic.

-It allows you to package your boolean expressions into strongly typed _propositions_.
+It allows you to model your boolean expressions as strongly typed _propositions_.
 By propositions, we mean a declarative statement that can be evaluated to either true or false.

 Examples include: